Lead roof repair

 As mentioned above, painting straight onto lead can make a good repair harder work and therefore more costly, but in an emergency use an acrylic based paint on sealer like Evercryl – Cromapol – Acrypol – Roofacryl – Acryflex.
 Contrary to the instructions on the tin it helps if the roof is dry and free of grease and dirt.
 Another alternative is a small smear of normal silicone sealant, but again a clean and dry surface is best.

 How to repair a bay window or lead roof without soldering

 Most commonly this is the technique that is used to fix a leaking bay roof window or flat lead roof, but it can also be used in almost all leaks where a split or hole in the lead is the culprit.

 DIY and Trade repair – This video on lead roof repair shows a long lasting repair for a lead roof.
-The use of heat is required, please read the warnings on this page or in the video.
+The use of heat is required.

 More videos on flat roof repair, some without the use of hot flame can be found in the links at the bottom of the page.